-Under SSA rules, a person meets the listing for vision impairment if the following is true:
+Under Social Security Rules for Legal Blindness, a person meets the listing for vision impairment if the following is true:

 - Remaining vision in the better eye after best correction is 20/200 or less;